-The review of MiFID I commenced in 2010 and has focused on the areas of MiFID I considered in need of improvement, in particular investor protection, transparency and the stability and functioning of the EU financial system.
-It has also sought to take account of market structural developments and new methods of trading, for example dark pool trading of equities and high frequency trading (HFT).
-Many issues have been heavily politicised, including the introduction of new rules on position limits and reporting for commodity derivative contracts.
+The review of MiFID1 commenced in 2010 and focused on the areas of MiFID1 considered in need of improvement, in particular investor protection, transparency and the stability and functioning of the EU financial system.
+It also sought to take account of market structural developments and new methods of trading, for example dark pool trading of equities and high frequency trading (HFT).
+Many issues were heavily politicised, including the introduction of new rules on position limits and reporting for commodity derivative contracts.

-The Level 1 texts entered into force on 2 July 2014 and will take effect on 3 January 2018.
-Member States must transpose MiFID II into their national legislation by 3 July 2017.
+The Level 1 texts entered into force on 2 July 2014 and took effect on 3 January 2018.
+Member States were required to transpose MiFID2 into their national legislation by 3 July 2017.
 MiFIR is a directly applicable Regulation so does not require transposition.

 - AIMA MiFID2 Guide for Investment Managers (03 February 2017)

 - AIMA responds to ESMA consultation on MiFID algo rules (11 March 2021)

 - AIMA and ACC respond to FCA's first IFPR consultation (05 February 2021)

 - AIMA and MFA respond to ESMA guidelines on the MiFID II / MiFIR obligations on market data (11 January 2021)